-20.27A Signs on land identified in Appendix Business 2
+20.27A [Removed by Plan Change 45] Signs on land identified in Appendix Business 2

 - One Sandwich board sign, provided that: - No part of the sign shall be more than 1m above ground level. - The width of the sign is no greater than 0.6m. - The location of the sign does not affect pedestrian or traffic safety.